 - Some audience-related metrics are missing or incorrect, for example, language, user’s browser.
 But that is a minor loss knowing that you get a big chunk of keyword data revealed.

 My verdict: Disadvantages are too insignificant.
 Keyword Hero is totally worth it!

-Final words on getting rid of (Not Provided) Keywords
+Final words on how to unlock (Not Provided) Keywords in Google analytics

-Keyword Hero is a great tool which helps you to get rid of (not provided) Keywords in Google Analytics.
+Keyword Hero is a great tool which helps you unlock (not provided) Keywords in Google Analytics.
 At first, when I heard of it, I was really skeptical.
 I mean, how accurate can this be?
-Later, I noticed various digital marketing experts sharing their joy and excitement about the Keyword Hero and how helpful it was.
+Later, I noticed various digital marketing experts (e.g. Rand Fishkin) sharing their joy and excitement about the Keyword Hero and how helpful it was.

 Turns out they were right.
-This tool uncovered almost 90% of my (not provided) data and helped me improve my SEO efforts (although I have to admit, I don’t invest too much time in it).
+This tool unlocked almost 90% of my (not provided) data in Google Analytics and helped me improve my SEO efforts (although I have to admit, I don’t invest too much time in search engine optimization).